feridun35/MeshTexture/README.md

 - **Parallel Processing:** All heavy geometric calculations are offloaded to **Web Workers**, keeping the UI responsive even while processing millions of vertices.
 <img width="2560" height="1393" alt="Ekran görüntüsü 2026-03-05 0018091" src="https://github.com/user-attachments/assets/878209c0-f13b-4b38-95ce-2051b3321dda" />

+---

+## 🔒 Legal & Copyright

+**© 2026 Feridun Oktar.
+All rights reserved.**

+The source code of MeshTexture is proprietary.
+This repository is for documentation, technical specifications, and project showcase purposes only.

+No license is granted for the distribution, modification, or commercial use of the underlying software architecture, algorithms, or front-end code.
+For inquiries or collaboration, please open an issue or contact me through the platform.